DonutMan06/secret-santa/README.md

 ## Improvement

-Looking at this script that I wrote in 2019, I see that the sguffle stuff could be improved.
+Looking at this script that I wrote in 2019, I see that the shuffle stuff could be improved.
 We should be able to shuffle the list once without drafting an identity permutation (basically when someone becomes his own secret Santa...)